fkirc/skip-duplicate-actions/README.md

 ### `concurrent_skipping`

-If false, unfinished workflow-runs will be safely ignored. default `true`.
+If false, unfinished workflow-runs will be safely ignored.
+Default `true`.

 ## Outputs